manish57/AIDE/README.md

 This App is built for client.

-The App has four Features
+The App has four Features.

 First - Contacts (Client can add, edit, delete and save the contacts.
 It also has some extra features like direct calling, send msg on                       whatsapp and email).

 Second - Notes (Client can add notes and perform all CRUD operations)